mazarzycki/Fake_footballer_generator/README.md

 # This is the use example of footballer_gen.
 First do all necessary imports:

 import pandas as pd
-from footballfakedata.data import ENG, ITA, SPA, GER, position from footballfakedata.footballer_gen import FootballerGenerator
+from footballtestdata.data import ENG, ITA, SPA, GER, position from footballtestdata.footballer_gen import FootballerGenerator

 # Map the user's choice to the country code
 country_mapping = {